 Bio

-Janisse Gracia was born and raised in Los Angeles, CA. She started working with clay in 2011 and has developed a fascination for the medium and its processes.
-She received her BA from California State University, Northridge, in 2017 and has focused her energy on working as a studio artist and manager, lab technician, and instructor.
-Currently, she serves as Executive Director of Green & Bisque Clayhouse in Pasadena and is pursuing an MFA degree from CSU Northridge.
+Janisse Gracia was born and raised in Los Angeles, CA. She began working with clay in 2011 and quickly developed a fascination with the medium and its processes.
+She received her BA from California State University, Northridge, in 2017 and has since focused her energy on working as a studio artist and manager, lab technician, and instructor.
+She currently serves as Executive Director of Green & Bisque Clayhouse in Pasadena and earned her MFA from CSU Northridge in 2025.

 Artist Statement

-I am a maker of objects, driven by a desire to connect—with myself, with others, and with the quiet weight of the everyday.
+I am a maker of objects, driven by a desire to connect with myself, others, and the quiet weight of the everyday.
 My practice is slow and deliberate, attuned to the natural rhythm of materials and time.
-Repetition is central to my process—rolling coils, pinching patterns, paddling forms—each gesture an act of care and commitment.
+Repetition is central to my process, rolling coils, pinching patterns, paddling forms, each gesture an act of care and commitment.
 Through these movements, I navigate memory, longing, and the intimate labor embedded in making.

 My work is an exploration of connection and solitude, a surrender to slowness and unpredictability.
 Through these objects, I seek to trace the invisible threads between self and others, creating forms that hold the quiet complexities of being.